-In an ideal world, a speaker would be freestanding and not blocked by any other element whatsoever.
-In practice, most speakers need protection from the operating environment.
-Some of that essential protection comes in the form of the speaker grill, a hard or soft covering mounted directly over the face of the speaker driver.
+In an ideal world, a speaker would be freestanding and unobstructed without any threat from outside elements.
+In practice, however, most speakers need protection from the operating environment.

+Some of that essential protection comes in the form of the speaker grille, a hard or soft covering mounted directly over the face of the speaker driver.
 Any time anything blocks or encloses the speaker, acoustical compromises are inevitable.
-That said, grills can be designed to improve performance and minimize distortion.
-The materials used in the grill and its design both impact the overall results of any audio system.
+That said, grilles can be designed to improve performance and minimize distortion.
+The materials used in the grille and its design both impact the overall results of any audio system.

-- Audio quality
+• Audio quality

-- Durability
+• Durability

-- Aesthetics
+• Aesthetics

 Audio Quality

-While it’s easy to design a grill that meets protective requirements, it often means adding on a heavy, louvered element that redirects sound as it comes from the speaker.
+While it’s easy to design a grille that meets protective requirements, it often means adding on a heavy, louvered element that redirects sound as it comes from the speaker.
 Not only does this influence the ideal positioning of the speaker in operation, but reduces its acoustical potential.

 Equipment Durability